googleapis/google-api-ruby-client/docs/usage-guide.md

 ## Authorization

 All API calls need to be authenticated, to ensure authorized access to data, and for proper accounting for quota and billing.
-Google legacy REST clients support several different types of authentication, including OAuth 2.0, service accounts, API keys, and default credentials.
+Google simple REST clients support several different types of authentication, including OAuth 2.0, service accounts, API keys, and default credentials.
 Detailed documentation, including examples of several common authentication flows, is provided in the separate [Auth Guide](auth-guide.md).
 In the present document, we will discuss a few basic cases to get started.

 ### Auth libraries

-Most auth functionality is provided in two separate Ruby gems, which legacy REST clients bring in as dependencies.
+Most auth functionality is provided in two separate Ruby gems, which simple REST clients bring in as dependencies.

 * The [signet](https://github.com/google/signet) gem is a basic implementation of [OAuth 2](https://developers.google.com/accounts/docs/OAuth2).
 For calls that require per-user authorization, it can be used to direct the OAuth flow needed to obtain authorization.
 * The [googleauth](https://github.com/google/google-auth-library-ruby) gem builds atop signet, and offers a simple way to get credentials for use in Google APIs when auth is independent of the user.
 In particular, this is the recommend approach for many Cloud APIs.